Product development (textiles): Expectations and market

 Product development begins with the identification of consumer expectations for the products and target markets.Throughout the textile industry, product development decisions are made to determine whether a market exists for them.

 Research and development

 Product development process involves many people with specialist skills, from identifying product attributes to knowing how to make the product to fulfil consumer expectations.
 The performance of prototypes (initial product samples) is examined in conjunction with user, wear, and product testing by R&D (research and development).

-Product development includes basic research that leads to a new fiber, like lyocell, as well as applied research that helps to reduce the hazards, such as the amount of waste that comes from dyeing and finishing clothes.
+Product development includes basic research that leads to a new fiber, like lyocell, as well as applied research that helps to reduce hazards, such as the amount of waste that comes from dyeing and finishing clothes.

 Related terms

 Sample

 A sample is a small portion of a particular lot that is taken out for testing and record-keeping purposes.